-Organic material and the resulting waste are a key material for achieveing a circular economy.
+Organic materials and the resulting waste are key for achieving a circular economy.
 It is both a large source of waste and a source of circular opportunity.
-According to the European Compost Network (ECN), promoting circular alternatives for the processing of biowaste will have more than just environmental benefits:
+According to the European Compost Network (ECN), promoting circular alternatives for the processing of bio-waste will have more than just environmental benefits:

 - Europe has the capacity to increase this number to 90 million tonnes

 - This could lead to the creation of 50,000 jobs, including in areas of high unemployment.

 Prevention and Collection

 The circular transition starts with waste prevention, while separate collection of bio-waste requires good publicity and social acceptance.
 That is why it must be supported by awareness-raising campaigns targeting households and other producers, such as hotels and restaurants and green spaces managers...read more